Steven Stamkos: Player profile

 Stamkos has also been widely praised by his superiors for his leadership abilities and his ability to lead by example on and off the ice.
-In June 2015, during the 2015 Stanley Cup Finals, Lightning teammate Valtteri Filppula described Stamkos as "an example for everybody that works hard".
+In June 2015, during the 2015 Stanley Cup Final, Lightning teammate Valtteri Filppula described Stamkos as "an example for everybody that works hard".
 NBC Sports broadcaster and former NHL player Jeremy Roenick also expressed admiration for Stamkos' leadership abilities in August 2016 by saying "Every time I’ve talked to him, I’m so impressed.
 I am impressed with his leadership, his professionalism.
 I’m obviously impressed with his talent and what he can do.”
-During the 2022 Stanley Cup Finals in June 2022, Lightning teammate Patrick Maroon labeled Stamkos as the "heartbeat" of the team.
+During the 2022 Stanley Cup Final in June 2022, Lightning teammate Patrick Maroon labeled Stamkos as the "heartbeat" of the team.
 In June 2023, Stamkos was named the recipient of the Mark Messier Leadership Award for the 2022–23 season by Mark Messier himself as the most superior leader within their sport by setting a positive example through on-ice performance and as a contributing member of society.

 Considered a franchise player while with the Lightning from 2008–2024, drafting Stamkos changed the Lightning's fortunes as a team both on and off the ice.
 Leading up to the start of the 2008–09 season, the Lightning centered their promotional efforts around Stamkos, including a website with the slogan "Seen Stamkos?", which included advertisements of Stamkos on billboards, signs and bumper stickers across the Tampa area.

-From 2011 until 2024, Stamkos has been known for his philanthropy as a major supporter of the charity, Ronald House Charities of Tampa with a lot of donations and telling fans after he and his wife Sandra got married in June 2017 to donate to the RHCO rather than give them wedding gifts and has been known for welcoming families and fans with open arms within that charity to Lightning home games.
+From 2011 until 2024, Stamkos was known for his philanthropy as a major supporter of the charity, Ronald House Charities of Tampa with a lot of donations and telling fans after he and his wife Sandra got married in June 2017 to donate to the RHCO rather than give them wedding gifts, and has been known for welcoming families and fans with open arms within that charity to Lightning home games.
 In September 2019, Stamkos joined Tampa mayor Jane Castor in helping refurbish and reopen the local hockey rink, Tom Oliver Memorial Hockey Rink.
 This rink was originally donated to the city of Tampa in 1999 through a legacy initiative the NHL has.